Adrian Mole: The Prostrate Years

 Adrian Mole: The Prostrate Years is the last instalment in the Adrian Mole series of novels by Sue Townsend.
-It is set between 2007 and 2008.
-It was released on 5 November 2009.
-It was the last book in the series published before Townsend's death in April 2014.
-She was partway through another book in the series, but this was never completed.
+It is set between 2007 and 2008 and was released on 5 November 2009.
+The Prostrate Years was the final book in the series published before Townsend's death in April 2014.
+She was partway through another book in the series (reportedly to be titled "Pandora's Box"), but this was never completed.

-Synopsis

-Adrian Mole is 39-and-a-quarter.
-Unable to afford the mortgage on his riverside apartment, he has been forced to move into a semi-detached converted pigsty next door to his parents, George and Pauline.
-His ravishing wife Daisy loathes the countryside, longs for Dean Street and has yet to buy a pair of Wellingtons; they are both aware the passion has gone out of their marriage, but neither knows how to reignite the flame.
-To cap it all, Adrian is leaving his bed numerous times a night to go to the lavatory and has other alarming symptoms, leading him to suspect prostate trouble.

-Meanwhile, his mother thinks that an appearance on The Jeremy Kyle Show might solve the mystery of her daughter's paternity.
-Adrian also discovers that the assumption that he is George and Pauline's natural child might be unfounded.
-To add to his misery, he is impeded by his prostate trouble.
-As Adrian's worries multiply, a phone call to his old flame Dr Pandora Braithwaite ignites memories of a shared passion and makes him wonder—is she the only one who can save him now?

 The characters

 Daisy Mole (née Flowers)

 Daisy is now married to Adrian and is living with him in The Piggeries, to her constant misery.
 She and Adrian grow further apart during the course of the book, and she eventually leaves him following an affair with a wealthy local landowner, Hugo Fairfax-Lycett.

 Gracie Mole

 Gracie is Adrian and Daisy's young daughter.
 She enjoys dressing up in her favourite costumes in place of her school uniform and has become slightly obsessed with High School Musical.
-Throughout the course of the book, Adrian frequently feels that he has been emotionally neglectful of her, resulting in her lack of respect towards him.
+Throughout the course of the book, Adrian frequently feels that he has been emotionally neglectful of her, resulting in her lack of respect toward him.
 She is partially named after her paternal grandmother (her full name is Gracie Pauline Mole).